BirdeeHub/nixCats-nvim/README.md

     - Make a new list in the set in the flake for it (i.e. if its a plugin you want to load on startup, put it in startupPlugins in categoryDefinitions)
     - enable the category for a particular neovim package in packageDefinitions set.
     - check for it in your neovim lua configuration with nixCats('attr.path.to.yourList')
+- the nixCats command is your method of communicating with neovim from nix outside of installing plugins.
+  - you can pass any extra info through the same set you define which categories you want to include.
+  - it will be printed verbatim to a table in a lua file.
+  - Not only will it be easily accessible anywhere from within neovim via the nixCats command, but also from your category definitions within nix as well for even more subcategory control.
 - Can be configured as a flake, nixos or home-manager module.
   - It can then be imported by someone else and reconfigured with the same options and exported again.
 And again.
 And again.
 You get it.
 - blank flake template that can be initialized into your existing neovim config directory